loophp/collection/docs/pages/api.rst

 matching
 ~~~~~~~~

-Collection implements the ``Selectable`` interface provided by `Doctrine Collections`_.

-That means it lets you use the Criteria API provided by Doctrine,
+Collection lets you use the Criteria API provided by `Doctrine Collections`_,
-in a completely lazy way.
+but in a lazy way.

 Interface: `Matchingable`_